MaskingTechnology/jitar/examples/concepts/construction/README.md

 npm run standalone
 ```

-The ``requests.http`` file contains an example requests to call the procedure.
+The ``requests.http`` file contains an example request to call the procedure.